MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 ### Can I save webpages in Internet Explorer mode?

-Yes, you can enable the Ctrl+S shortcut for Internet Explorer mode in Microsoft Edge.
-To do this, configure the group policy "*Enable extended hot keys in Internet Explorer mode*" located at *Computer Configuration > Administrative Templates > Windows Components > Internet Explorer*.
+Yes, you can enable the Ctrl+S shortcut for Internet Explorer (IE) mode in Microsoft Edge.
+To do this, configure the group policy "*Enable extended hot keys in Internet Explorer mode*" located at **Computer Configuration > Administrative Templates > Windows Components > Internet Explorer**.

 The ability to use Ctrl+S in IE-Mode requires the following minimum operating system updates: